Moneytree logo

 Visit Moneytree

-Doctor's Verdict on Moneytree
+Research Note on Moneytree

-Moneytree is best for consumers facing genuine financial emergencies who have exhausted traditional lending options and need immediate small-dollar cash.
+Moneytree is profile signals for consumers facing genuine financial emergencies who have exhausted traditional lending options and need immediate small-dollar cash.
 The critical caveat is the 100.92% APR and substantial finance charges, which make this suitable only for one-time emergencies, never as a recurring credit source—the company's own warning acknowledges that small-dollar loans used long-term become financially destructive.

 • Customers needing check cashing or wire transfer services at a physical location with extended hours